department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/conversation-guide.md

 - [If no] Or would you rather have me share my screen and a test account with you and we can talk through that together?

 - What would you be looking for when you first login to update this information?
 Something in the sidebar or a notification?
-- Would you think this fits with any of the existing
+- Would you think this fits with any of the existing options or would you expect this to be something new?

 [Backup =  which test account to login to if there are concerns or issues with screen sharing after they state they would update this in Profile]

 -

 ### Things to watch for:
 - [Where does the Veteran initially think to go to access this information?
 Do they validate hypothesis and go to their profile or do they look in other places to update this information?]